Draculin

-Draculin (named after Count Dracula) is a glycoprotein found in the saliva of vampire bats.
+Draculin (named after Count Dracula) is a glycoprotein found in the saliva of vampire bats, Desmodus rotundus.
+It is a member of the lactotransferrin protein family.
 It is a single-chain polypeptide protein composed of 708 amino acids, weighing about 88.5 kDa when reduced and 83 kDa when non-reduced, and selectively inhibits FIXa and FXa.
 It functions as an anticoagulant, inhibiting coagulation factors IX (IXa) and X (Xa) by establishing rapid equilibrium with factor Xa, and is the first natural polypeptide which has been described to show immediate anti-IXa and anti-Xa properties.
+The rapid equilibrium achieved at comparable concentrations of FXa and Draculin, as well as the lack of any detectable lag phases in assays, supports the conclusion that Draculin is a tight-binding inhibitor.
 In addition, Draculin inhibits the conversion of prothrombin to thrombin, preventing fibrinogen from converting to fibrin.
 These two processes inhibit blood coagulation thus keeping the blood of the bitten victim from clotting while the bat is drinking.
 The activation of factor X is a common point between the intrinsic and extrinsic pathway of blood coagulation.
-Activated factor X (FXa) is the sole enzyme that catalyzes the conversion of prothrombine into thrombin, which is vital in the coagulation cascade.
-Draculin is a member of the Lactoferrin family of proteins that functions as an antibacterial protein in other mammals, but has been co-opted in bat evolution to function as an anticoagulant.